near/docs/docs/4.tools/cli-rs.md

 ```
 using-web-wallet -Import existing account using NEAR Wallet (a.k.a. "sign in")
 ### Account
-- Gives you information on a specified account, near balance, storage, list of access keys ect.
+- Gives you information on a specified account, near balance, storage, list of access keys, etc.
 ```

 For this tutorial select testnet